-Primary Charter School strongly believes that when both teachers and parents collaborate on addressing unique student needs and barriers preventing academic success, students will succeed.
-All teachers meet regularly to compare their student data, discuss student performance and concerns, and share instructional strategies, interventions, and enrichment.
-Teaming in the classrooms allows for a shared point of view and helps teachers notice things one teacher alone in a classroom may not notice.
+MHS strongly believes that when both teachers and parents collaborate on addressing unique student needs and barriers preventing academic success, students will succeed.
+Teachers meet regularly to compare their student data, discuss student performance and concerns, and discuss instructional strategies, interventions, and enrichment.